doug/depthjs/README.md

 Go on chrome://extensions and use "Load upacked extension..." to manually load DepthJS as an extension (use the chrome-extension directory), and you should be good to go.
 Use the error console to fish for errors.

 ### FIREFOX:
-We're in the process of creating a FF extension around the Firebreath NPAPI plugin.
+Help us create a FF extension around the Firebreath NPAPI plugin!

 Future work
 -----------